tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

 - In your web browser, head to http://localhost:3000/addComment
   - This gives you a `Cannot GET /addComment` message in the browser, and if you check the browser's Network inspector you'll see you also got a `404` status code.
 Express does this for us automatically with unknown endpoint requests (but very soon, we'll create our own custom "File not found" `404` message)
   - Why?
 Because requests sent in the browser's location box are always `GET`
-  - To test this `POST` endpoint, launch Postman, create a new request, choose the `POST` method, and try the above URL again.
-You should see the expected server response now.
+  - To test this `POST` endpoint, launch the Postman app
+    - create a new request
+    - choose the `POST` method
+    - try the above URL again
+    - you should see the expected server response now!

 ---